mjamry/youtubeScrobbler/README.md

 ====================

 This is a music player application.
-Main aim was to give you a way of listening music without need to install anything on your computer and scrobble it on Last.fm portal.
+Main aim was to give you a way of listening music without need to install anything on your computer and scrobbling it on Last.fm portal.

-For now it supports music from youtube.
-But in future it will be extended to handle other well known music portals also a local music files (e.g. mp3).
+For now it supports music only from youtube.
+But in future it will be extended to handle other well known music portals, and also a local music files (e.g. mp3).

 It is minimalistic - it was one of requirements - easy to use, and there is no need of creating any type of account (for now, it can change in future).